 By almost any measure, the Pioneer Mountains is Idaho’s premier mountain range.
 Its peaks are high and wild.
 The rock is good.
 The scenic vistas are terrific.
 The lakes are pristine.
 The range stretches from west to east between Ketchum and Arco, Idaho covering a distance of nearly 50 miles.
 At its widest, the range is nearly 25 miles wide.

-The Big Three–Hyndman, Old Hyndman and Cobb from the summit Baldy Mountain.
+The Big Three (Hyndman Peak, Old Hyndman Peak, Cobb Peak) as viewed from the summit of Baldy Mountain.

 Looking southeast across the Lake Creek drainage toward Atlas Peak.

-Howard Peak viewed from the north slopes of Brocky Peak.
+Howard Peak as viewed from the north slopes of Brocky Peak.

-Pioneer vista from the slopes of Brocky Peak.
+Pioneer vista as seen from the slopes of Brocky Peak.

-Pyramid and Big Black Dome from Copper Basin.
+Pyramid Peak (left) and Big Black Dome (right) as viewed from Copper Basin.

-Pioneer Cabin, one of the best view points in Idaho is a eight mile round trip hike from Coral Creek.
+Pioneer Cabin, one of the best view points in Idaho, is a eight-mile round trip hike from Corral Creek.

 The North Ridge of Old Hyndman Peak.

-The Pioneer crest viewed from Johnstone Peak.
-Goat Mountain is the two summitted peak on right horizon.
-Handwerk is below it to the left.
+The Pioneer crest as viewed from Johnstone Peak.
+Goat Mountain is the two-humped peak on the right horizon.
+Handwerk Peak is below it to the left.
 Duncan Ridge is next and then Hyndman Peak.

-Cobb Peak and Old Hyndman viewed from the lower slopes of Grays Peak.
+Cobb Peak and Old Hyndman Peak as viewed from the lower slopes of Grays Peak.

-Winter panorama of the central Pioneers from the summit of The Box.
-Matt Durrant Photo.
+Winter panorama of the central Pioneers as viewed from the summit of The Box.
+Matt Durrant Photo

 Mountain Range: Pioneer Mountains